FLoRG: Federated Fine-tuning with Low-rank Gram Matrices and Procrustes Alignment: Introduction

-The conventional works \citep{10447454, fang2024automated, zhang2023fedpetuning, 10.1145/3637528.3671897} propose federated fine-tuning with LoRA which enables each client $n$ to transmit its low rank matrices $\mathbf{B}_{n}$ and $\mathbf{A}_{n}$ to the central server.
+The conventional works \citep{10447454, fang2024automated, zhang2023fedpetuning, 10.1145/3637528.3671897} propose federated fine-tuning with LoRA, which enables each client $n$ to transmit its low-rank matrices $\mathbf{B}_{n}$ and $\mathbf{A}_{n}$ to the central server.
 Afterwards, the central server aggregates $\mathbf{B}_{n}$ and $\mathbf{A}_{n}$ separately and then broadcasts the two aggregated matrices back to each client for performing fine-tuning in the subsequent rounds.
-In this case, the updated LoRA module after the model aggregation can be expressed as $(\frac{1}{N}\sum_{n}\mathbf{B}_{n})\times(\frac{1}{N}\sum_{n}\mathbf{A}_{n})$.
-This approach introduces a challenge: \textit{The aggregation is fundamentally biased,} because the true update should be $\frac{1}{N}\sum_{n}(\mathbf{B}_{n}\mathbf{A}_{n})$, which is different from $(\frac{1}{N}\sum_{n}\mathbf{B}_{n})\times(\frac{1}{N}\sum_{n}\mathbf{A}_{n})$.
-This mismatch introduces a systematic aggregation error which affects the global model update in every fine-tuning round.
-As the number of rounds increases, the aggregation error is stacked, which will degrade the fine-tuning performance.
+In this case, the updated LoRA module after model aggregation can be expressed as $(\frac{1}{N}\sum_{n=1}^{N}\mathbf{B}_{n})(\frac{1}{N}\sum_{n=1}^{N}\mathbf{A}_{n})$, where $N$ is the number of clients.
+This approach introduces a challenge: \textit{The aggregation is fundamentally biased,} because the true update should be $\frac{1}{N}\sum_{n=1}^{N}(\mathbf{B}_{n}\mathbf{A}_{n})$, which is different from $(\frac{1}{N}\sum_{n=1}^{N}\mathbf{B}_{n})(\frac{1}{N}\sum_{n=1}^{N}\mathbf{A}_{n})$.
+This mismatch introduces a systematic aggregation error which affects the global model update in each fine-tuning round.
+As the number of rounds increases, the aggregation error is accumulated, which can degrade the fine-tuning performance.